Rubier-Project/BufferArgv/README.md

 # Notice

 + if you want to set a message for `-h` or `--help` on `on_call` mode, please set that as finally decorator
++ if you want to set filter for args, set that into next of help decorator

 ## Basicly Things
 + Created by `python 3.11.0`